Orlando Therapist Guides You in Choosing Your Word of the Year

 1. What are you proud of?

-As you’re reflecting on the year think of tricky or difficult situations where you were challenged or possibly confronted by another person or a life circumstance.
-Now in reflection, ponder how you handled that difficult situation in an honorable way.
+As you’re reflecting on the year, think of tricky or difficult situations where you were challenged or possibly confronted by another person or a life circumstance.
+Now, in reflection, ponder how you handled that difficult situation in an honorable way.
 Write out the details.
-Review the list of values and determine what 2-3 values were driving your behavior during the challenging moment.
+Review the list of values and determine which 2-3 values were driving your behavior during the challenging moment.

-3. What are some habits you have in place that are supporting a heathy lifestyle?
+3. What are some habits you have in place that are supporting a healthy lifestyle?

 4. What were some challenging events that happened last year that pressed you to grow?